 Visualising the spaces for others is a good way of increasing your spatial intelligence.
 If you have children, practice with them in order to increase their spatial intelligence as well.

-Mess around with LEGO
+Play with LEGO

 LEGO is the most famous toy to introduce spatial education to the kids.
 As an adult, there is nothing more fun than holding these modular blocks again and coming up with creative ways of putting them together.
 Who knows, the design you can come up with might be the inspiration for your new project, the buildings of the future.